 Ask yourself this question: Do I feel negative or mixed emotions about my role in the situation?

 If you do, take a closer look.
-What thoughts are behind these emotions?
+What thoughts are you having along with these emotions?
 Do your actions conflict with any of your values?
 I'll talk more about values later.

 Consider journaling about this situation.
 I’m amazed at how often writing things down brings people insight that they didn’t gain by thinking it through in their minds.
-Externalizing it onto paper or an electronic screen can do wonders for insight!
+Externalizing it onto paper, a word processor or a Google document can do wonders for insight!
 More on journaling here.

 In any case, it is of the utmost importance that you honestly examine any negative or mixed emotions that may be connected with a situation in which you find yourself feeling guilty.